-The NX3M1X module is programmed through 40 sixteen bit output registers.
+The NX3A1X module is programmed through 40 sixteen bit output registers.
 Because of the amount of data that is required to totally program the module, and to limit the number of words transferred over the Network, five different programming blocks are used to program the module.
 Output register 0 always has the same function, and the function of registers 1 to 39 will vary depending on the data contained in register 0.
 Because of this programming method, a maximum of 10 programming cycles will be required to completely program the module.
 The following table outlines the five programming blocks.

-Programming Block Function Setup Count Direction, Tachometer Response, Module type, Transducer Fault Latch, Transducer Input Type, Scale Factor, Preset Value, Motion Detect Values, and Input Active State.
-Group Number of outputs assigned to group, group mode, group channel on and off setpoints, group preset/offset value.
+Programming Block Function Count Direction, Tachometer Response, Module type, Transducer Fault Setup Latch, Transducer Input Type, Scale Factor, Preset Value, Motion Detect Values, and Input Active State.
+Number of outputs assigned to group, group mode, group channel on and Group off setpoints, group preset/offset value.
 All six groups are programmed with one cycle.
-Output Limit switch type, ANDing type, on/off advances, 8 on/off setpoints.
-Two outputs can be programmed with each programming cycle, requiring 8 programming cycles to program all 16 outputs.
-Increment / Decrement Select increment/decrement type, limit switch to be adjusted, and setpoint to be adjusted.
-Only one output can be changed with each programming cycle.
-Force Force outputs and inputs on or off.
-Sending this programming block places the module in a "Force Mode" in which any changes to the appropriate output registers will be acted on without a programming cycle.
+Limit switch type, ANDing type, on/off advances, 8 on/off setpoints.
+Two Output outputs can be programmed with each programming cycle, requiring 8 programming cycles to program all 16 outputs.
+Increment / Select increment/decrement type, limit switch to be adjusted, and setpoint Decrement to be adjusted.
+Only one output can be changed with each programming Decrement cycle.
+Force outputs and inputs on or off.
+Sending this programming block Force places the module in a "Force Mode" in which any changes to the appropriate output registers will be acted on without a programming cycle.

-Word 0: Control Word (This Command word will be used to program all of the programming blocks.
-Setting more than one of the bits 0 to 4, or setting bits 5 to 12 during a programming cycle will generate a command error, Input register 0, bit 12)
+Word 0: Control Word (This Command word will be used to select which programming block is to be sent to the NX3A1X.
+Setting more than one of the bits 1 to 5, or setting bits 6 to 12 during a programming cycle will generate a command error, Input register 0, bit 12)